Yordan Alvarez Player Props: Astros vs. Giants

-The Houston Astros and Yordan Alvarez (.459 slugging percentage over his past 10 games, including two homers), take on starting pitcher Ross Stripling and the San Francisco Giants at Minute Maid Park, Monday at 8:10 PM ET.
+The Houston Astros and Yordan Alvarez (.429 slugging percentage over his past 10 games, including two homers), battle starter Anthony DeSclafani and the San Francisco Giants at Minute Maid Park, Tuesday at 8:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Phillies.
+In his most recent game he had a hitless performance (0-for-2) against the Giants.

 Yordan Alvarez Game Info & Props vs. the Giants